- Academics

 Engineering Design & Architecture II: This is a 1-year course for students who wish to continue learning about engineering design.
 Students will use the principles learned in Engineering I, understand how basic machines work, and to apply these mechanical devices to design features to solve engineering problems.
 Problem-solving techniques will also be applied to architectural problems.
 All work will be assembled into the student’s portfolio.

 Automotive Technology I: This is an introductory class designed to expose the student to the basic automotive systems and their functions.
 Information will be presented through lectures, demonstrations, and selected lab activities.
-Topics to be covered are engine performance, power train components, ignition, fuel, emissions, cooling, and suspension and brake systems.
+Topics to be covered are engine performance, power train components, ignition, fuel, emissions, cooling, suspension, and brake systems.
 In the beginning class, students will remove and replace parts; in the advanced class, students will remove and repair parts.

-ICT Foundations: Information and communications technology (ICT) Foundations has been designed to prepare students to employ critical thinking and problem-solving skills ina variety of real-world scenarios.
+ICT Foundations: Information and communications technology (ICT) Foundations has been designed to prepare students to employ critical thinking and problem-solving skills in a variety of real-world scenarios.
 The overarching objective of the course is to expose students to an array of programs, applications, and technology and provide the groundwork for success throughout a student's educational career.
 Students will engage in a host of hands-on activities designed to enhance technological efficiency and promote a positive future in the digital world.
 ICT Foundations will provide students with the tools necessary to be a well-qualified participant in today's perpetually changing global economy.
-After completing this course students will have fulfilled the El Dorado Union High SchoolDistrict Technology Requirement needed
+After completing this course, students will have fulfilled the El Dorado Union High School District Technology Requirement needed for graduation and be able to select from a variety of courses within the ICT pathway.

 Student Leadership: This course combines classroom instruction with leadership practices in a laboratory of practical school situations.
 It provides student leaders with the opportunity to study the basic concepts of democratic government, the meaning and techniques of leadership, parliamentary procedure, group processes, and the principles of human behavior, the objectives of education, and many problems of school administration.
 It provides opportunities to develop speaking and writing skills; to improve in courtesy, poise, and appearance; to work with peers of diverse backgrounds and attitudes, and to share responsibilities with adults and consider common problems.
 After school participation is mandatory.